hutchutchutch/prob/archive/product_vision/product_vision_3.md

 ## Conclusion

-Prob revolutionizes the journey from idea to implementation by providing a visual, AI-powered workflow that maintains user control while automating the tedious parts of specification writing.
+GoldiDocs revolutionizes the journey from idea to implementation by providing a visual, AI-powered workflow that maintains user control while automating the tedious parts of specification writing.
 Through its innovative use of React Flow for visualization, LangGraph for intelligent processing, and comprehensive version control, it enables teams to create better software specifications faster than ever before.